Types of abuse

 Steps to consider next:

-• Contact someone you trust.
-You may be in shock after having been sexually assaulted, and you will almost certainly feel a mix of complex emotions.
-Having someone there to support you can help you express and process these feelings in a way that doesn’t threaten your safety, and can give you room to focus on your healing while they help with everything else.
+- Contact someone you trust.
+You may be in shock after being sexually assaulted, and you will almost certainly feel a mix of complex emotions.
+Having support can help you safely express and process these feelings.
 It’s often useful to speak with a counselor, sexual assault hotline, or support group if you don’t feel comfortable reaching out to a friend or family member.

-• Go to an emergency room or health clinic.
-It’s extremely important for you to seek health care as soon as you can after being assaulted.
-You can expect to be treated for any injuries, offered medications to help prevent pregnancy and/or STIs, and have tests run to ensure your long term wellbeing.
+- Go to an emergency room or health clinic.
+It’s extremely important to seek health care as soon as you can after being assaulted.
+Providers can treat injuries, offer medications to help prevent pregnancy and/or STIs, and support your long term health.
 There may also be sexual assault advocates in the area who can assist you and answer any questions.
 A Sexual Assault Nurse Examiner (SANE) can provide these services and collect evidence in case you decide to pursue legal action in the future.

 Remember: you always have options.
 Chat with us now to learn more about sexual abuse or to find available resources in your area.